xenzh/myvimrc/docs/WHATS_INSIDE.md

 ### [`preview`](tools/preview)

-Script that provides a text preview for a number of `fzf`-searchable entities for `vim`.
+Script that provides an `fzf` preview for files and folders with syntax/line highlight.

 ### [`pctree.py`](tools/pctree.py)